-Manapparai and its surrounding areas have been witnessing excessive rainfall of an average of 40 mm over the past couple of weeks, owing to which several lakes in and around the block are brimming.
+Manapparai and its surrounding areas have been witnessing excessive rainfall at an average of 40 mm over the past couple of weeks, owing to which several lakes in and around the block are filled to the brim.
 At present, the continuing rainfall has raised the storage of nine major lakes, including Manapparai big lake, Karuppur lake, and Poigai lake, to their maximum capacity, and the Sevalur lake, on the verge of becoming full.

-Owing to the poor maintenance of the branch canals of the major lakes, their surplus flow have breached into residential areas in Manapparai town.
-Locals were left stranded in three-foot deep stagnation.
+Owing to the poor maintenance of the branch canals of the major lakes, the surplus flows have made their way into residential areas in Manapparai town.
+Locals were left stranded in three-foot-deep stagnation.

 "Last night rainwater started to enter our residential area; by Sunday morning there was stagnation up to three feet.
-The stormwater drain which is supposed to clear the stagnation is seeing a reflux as the channel at the other side is gushing with floodwater.
+The stormwater drain which is supposed to clear the stagnation is seeing reflux as the channel at the other side is gushing with floodwater.
 Thus the water has nowhere else to go.
-Without sleep nearly 200 families were stranded in their houses.
+Nearly 200 families were stranded in their houses, without any sleep.
 On Sunday we were shifted to a nearby place," said Nagarajan, a resident of Chokkalingapuram.

 A senior official from Manapparai municipality said that residents in vulnerable areas are being shifted to safer locations.
 Swift action is being taken to clear stagnation in residential areas, the official added.

 Meanwhile, nearly 50 residents of Andavarkovil on Sunday morning blocked the Tiruchy-Dindigul NH demanding swift action in clearing rainwater stagnation in the village.
 Municipal officials and Manapparai DSP rushed to the spot and made peace talks with the protesters, following which they dispersed.